placidenduwayo1/k8s-ingress-kafka-avro-cacm-back/README.md

     "account-id": string
 }
 ```
+**note:**:
-**note:** all necessary restrictions are applied, remote account and customer service apis must be reachable
+- all necessary restrictions are applied, r
+- remote account and customer service apis must be reachable
+- risk-evaluator service evaluation must permit movement to pass if not business exception is raised